opencor/opencor/src/plugins/3rdparty/LLVM/README.txt

            cmake ..
 OR   cmake -G "NMake Makefiles" .. make       OR   jom
        From there, the configuration files were manually copied over and can be found in the windows, linux and osx folders of various folders.
+Note #2: HAVE_TERMINFO and HAVE_ZLIB_H must not be set, and LLVM_ENABLE_ZLIB must be set to 0 in [LLVM]/include/llvm/Config/config.h on all three platforms.
+To do anything else will requires additional features that may or not be present on the build machine.
-Note #2: OpencOR is currently supported on Windows, Linux and OS X, so we only need to target X86 at this stage.
+Note #3: OpencOR is currently supported on Windows, Linux and OS X, so we only need to target X86 at this stage.